klustria/helidon-mp-ocivault-unittest/Practices.md

            Assertions.assertTrue(callFailed, "Expecting a failure on the getSecret() call");
        }
        ```
-    2. Run the test by doing either of the following:
+    2. Validate the test by clicking on the green arrow head on the left side of the `testGetUnknownSecret()` method declaration and choose `Run 'testGetUnknownSecret()'`.
+Expect the test result to be successful.
-       1. Right-click on `CdiBeanFakeTest` found on the `Project` window tool and choose `Run 'CdiBeanFakeTest'` from the drop-down menu.
+15. Finally, run the entire test class by doing either of the steps mentioned below and expect all test results to be successful:
-       2. Click on the green arrow head on the left side of the `class CdiBeanFakeTest` declaration and choose `Run 'CdiBeanFakeTest'`
+    * Right-click on `CdiBeanFakeTest` found on the `Project` window tool and choose `Run 'CdiBeanFakeTest'` from the drop-down menu.
-    3. The test will begin execution and all test results, particularly that of `testCreateSecret()`, `testGetUsernameAndPassword()` and `testGetUnknownSecret()` should show that they had completed successfully.
+    * Click on the green arrow head on the left side of the `class CdiBeanFakeTest` declaration and choose `Run 'CdiBeanFakeTest'`
- 15. Congratulations!
+16. Congratulations!
 You have successfully completed Practice 1.

 ## Practice 2.
 Create Unit Test using Mockito
 1. This exercise assumes that you have completed `Practice 1` as it requires some components that had already been created in that exercise.
 If this is not the case, ensure that you have performed steps 1 through 5 of `Practice 1` at a minimum to be able to continue.